 Prime Minister Juha Sipilä

-Prime Minister’s statement on the Government policy in 2017 and the most important proposals to be submitted to Parliament
+Prime Minister’s announcement concerning the Government’s policies in 2018 and the key proposals to be submitted to Parliament

 (Check against delivery)